LukeCEL/buildstardb/README.md

 * Updated the spectral class parser.
 In particular, it can now extract luminosity classes in parentheses (e.g. `K0(III)` becomes `K0III` instead of just `K0`).
 It also extracts subclasses and luminosity classes that were previously blocked by slashes, dashes, or colons.
 So, `B0-0.5V` becomes `B0V` instead of just `B0`, and `M1-M2Ia-Iab` becomes `M1Ia` instead of just `M1`.

 ## Acknowledgements
 Thanks to Chris Laurel and everyone who helped create Celestia in the first place.
-Also, I must give thanks to Andrew Tribick (ajtribick) for creating the original file.
+Also, a huge thanks to Andrew Tribick (ajtribick) for creating the original file.